speedbird620/Yet-another-simulator-chair/README.md

 ## Abstract

-This is an open source simulator project where an IKEA chair has been modified to a dual control joystick.
-The main purpose is to offer a possibility to train students in for example Condor flight simulatior from the initial flights to the art thermalling and cross country.
-All in DIY-style for the reasonable handy individual.
+This is an open source simulator project where an IKEA chair has been modified into a dual control joystick.
+The main purpose is to offer a possibility to train students in for example Condor flight simulatior.
+From the basic flight training, to fine tuning the art thermalling and cross country.
+All in reach for the reasonable DIY-handy individual.

 ## Background